austinpray/learn2code/README.md

 - You need [a GitHub account](https://github.com/join)!
 - You need **a text editor**.
 I recommend just using [Atom](https://atom.io/) if you don't know what I am talking about.
+- [Google Chrome](https://www.google.com/chrome/).
+We will be using the Google Chrome dev tools at some point.

 ## Courses